toralf/torutils/README.md

 ### More

-I used [this](https://github.com/toralf/tor-relays/) Ansible role to deploy and configure Tor relays and Snowflake proxies.
+I used [this](https://github.com/toralf/tor-relays/) Ansible role to deploy and configure Tor relays and Snowflake stahndalone proxies.

 ## Query Tor via its API

 ### Relay summary

-[info.py](./info.py) gives a summary of all connections, e.g.:
+[info.py](./info.py) gives a summary of all Tor related TCP connections, e.g.:

 ```console
 sudo ./info.py --address 127.0.0.1 --ctrlport 9051